 Budget-friendly recreational tandem kayaks will usually start around $500 or $600, and as they rise in quality and functionality, they can go as high as $2,500 to $3,500.
 The very high-end tandem kayaks used by professionals and adventure racers can range upwards of $5,000!

 Kids’ kayaks are typically made on the smaller side, either in a sit-on-top or sit-inside configuration.
 There are high-end kids’ kayaks crafted for youth racers and junior whitewater kayakers, but for the most part, the average kids’ kayak will be as cheaply made as possible so parents will be willing to invest (in what is essentially a floating “toy”) for their kids.

-You can find inflatable kids’ kayaks starting at around $50 to $75, and hard-shell kayaks for kids will usually be between $80 and $200 for the budget models.
-As the quality and versatility increases, so will be price—upwards of $300 for kid-sized fishing kayaks, or upward of $500 to $1,000 for racing kayaks.
+You can find inflatable kids’ kayaks from around $50 to $75, and hard-shell kayaks for kids usually cost between $80 and $200 for the budget models.
+As the quality and versatility increase, so will the price—upwards of $300 for kid-sized fishing kayaks or upward of $500 to $1,000 for racing kayaks.

 Foldable Kayak Average Cost

 Currently, only one brand manufactures quality folding kayaks: ORU.

 The kayaks are made using ultra-tough polypropylene and rust-resistant hardware.
 The material is rated for up to 20,000 folds.
 When unfolded, it’s the size of a standard kayak.
 However, folded up, it’s small enough to stick it in the back seat of your car or fit it in the trunk.